sensey-del/cursedgotchi/README.md

 ![Screen Shot](images/screenshot.png)

-I decided to create interesting icons for pwnagotchi in my opinion
+I decided to create interesting icons for pwnagotchi in my opinion, also i like 2-bit horrors (World of Horror or Lumpy Touch Garfield)

 ## Getting Started